vahidk/EffectiveTensorflow/README.md

 def batch_gather(tensor, indices):
   """Gather in batch from a tensor of arbitrary size.

-  In pseduocode this module will produce the following: output[i] = tf.gather(tensor[i], indices[i])
+  In pseudocode this module will produce the following: output[i] = tf.gather(tensor[i], indices[i])

   Args: